 Issues with mold, faulty appliances and broken furniture are just a few of the typical problems you might run into in your new Spanish home.
 Make sure to ask who you can call or email – be it in the middle of the night, a weekend or a holiday – so that someone will come running.

-Spanish landlords are notorious for letting little problems go unfixed, after all they don’t have to live with them, so be persistent!
+Spanish landlords are notorious for letting little problems go unfixed, they don’t have to live with them, so be persistent!
 Remember, it’s their job to keep the property up to snuff, especially if they expect timely rental payments.

 6. What is the policy on guests?
 Will visiting friends and family be charged for crashing on your couch?